openstack/security-doc/security-guide/source/compute/hypervisor-selection.rst

 .. code::

-   "*provide system-inherent separation mechanisms to the resources of virtual machines.
+   "provide system-inherent separation mechanisms to the resources of virtual machines.
 This separation ensures that large software component used for virtualizing and simulating devices executing for each  virtual machine cannot interfere with each other.
 Using the SELinux multi-category mechanism, the virtualization and simulation software instances are isolated.
-The virtual machine management framework configures SELinux
-    multi-category settings transparently to the administrator*"
+The virtual machine management framework configures SELinux multi-category settings transparently to the administrator"

 While many hypervisor vendors, such as Red Hat, Microsoft, and VMware have achieved Common Criteria Certification their underlying certified feature set